What Should I Wear to an Interview? [Understanding Dress Codes]

 A man and a woman shake hands outdoorsFirst impressions matter — especially when it comes to landing your dream job.
-And the amount of time it took you to read that last sentence is all the time you have to make a good first impression.

-Why Do Dress Codes Exist?
+Why Are Dress Codes Important?

 In many cases, dress codes exist to maintain a “professional appearance,” whatever the company’s leadership determines that is.
 That can vary wildly depending on the culture and values of the organization.
 Some organizations may feel it’s important to maintain a business professional appearance, while others think wearing casual clothing every day is perfectly acceptable.